zygn/bldc-tool/README.md

 A Qt gui to control and debug my custom BLDC controller.
 A complete description and tutorial about how to use it can be found here: http://vedder.se/2015/01/vesc-open-source-esc/

-Quick build instructions for Ubuntu:
+Quick build instructions for Ubuntu 18.04 or later:

-1. `sudo apt-get install qtcreator qt-sdk libudev-dev libqt5serialport5-dev`
+1. `sudo apt-get install qtcreator libqt4-dev libudev-dev libqt5serialport5-dev`

 2. `qmake -qt=qt5`